-Whilst studying, Beth perceived a barrier for women within percussion - specifically for achieving more permanent or salaried jobs such as a position in an orchestra or teaching roles at conservatoires.
-She conducted some data collection and hosted a round table discussion at the Wigmore Hall in March 2019.
+Whilst studying, Beth perceived a barrier for women in percussion - specifically for achieving more permanent or salaried jobs such as a position in an orchestra or teaching roles at conservatoires.
+She conducted some independent data collection and hosted a round table discussion at the Wigmore Hall in March 2019.
 As a result of this she has formed partnerships with some of the industries major organisations and is stepping out as an ambassador for gender equality and equal opportunity for instrumentalists.

 Percussion - 90%

 Trumpet - 93%